 The Truth About Blogger Threads

 As a new blogger, your biggest desire is to get your content in front of more eyes.
 But, there is a right and a wrong way to accomplish this!
-Blogger threads can be a way to generate some initial traffic to your site to get it picked up and recognized by the algorithm.
-However, overuse of these threads can be detrimental in actually growing your Christian ministry.
-There is a right and a wrong way to approach these blogger threads so I'm going to break down the truth about blogger threads and how you should be using them to achieve the best growth for your Christian blog ministry.
+Blogger threads can be a way to generate some initial traffic to your site but it is important to understand how this type of traffic can impact your blog in the long run.

 Types of Blogger Threads